Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/README.md

 Download the Docker compose file open it and put your license key in line 58
 ## Step 2
-Go to the directory that you put docker compose file in it and run this command
+Navigate to the directory where you have saved the Docker Compose file, and run this command
 ```
  docker-compose up